cocode/TrekBASIC/documentation/task_list.md

 Package things properly.

 ### Limits
 Put a limit on the size of all dynamic objects, strings, arrays.
-What else? these should be settable in doskect.py
+What else? these should be settable in basic_dialect.py
-### Put a limit on the size of all dymnamic objects, strings, arrays.
-What else?

 ### Call
 Add a call statement, to invoke other basic prograns.
 This will give us some